-Dublin is a favoured base for many international businesses and it is home to the European headquarters of hundreds more.
-In fact, moving operations to Dublin has become a growing trend.
+Dublin is a favoured base for many international businesses and is home to the European headquarters of hundreds more.
+Its vibrant, business-friendly environment, skilled workforce and strategic location continue to strengthen Dublin’s position as a world-class place to locate your business.

-On top of this, Dublin also ranks just behind Paris and Berlin in terms of the total number of investment projects.
-Much of this investment goes into the software and IT sector.
-But with so many Brexit relocations coming to Dublin, the business and financial services sectors are quickly catching up.
+On top of this, Dublin attracts more FDI per capita than London, and it outpaces both Amsterdam and Lisbon in terms of total number of investment projects.
+Much of this investment goes into its key industry sectors, some of which include biotech, pharmaceuticals, software and IT, and professional services.
 If you operate in one of these industries, you’ll feel right at home moving your business to Dublin.

 Check out the articles below for more information on moving your business to Dublin.